FlagOpen/FlagEmbedding/FlagEmbedding/baai_general_embedding/README.md

 Different from other embedding models using mean pooling, BGE uses the last hidden state of `[cls]` as the sentence embedding: `sentence_embeddings = model_output[0][:, 0]`.
 If you use mean pooling, there will be a significant decrease in performance.
 Therefore, make sure to use the correct method to obtain sentence vectors.
 You can refer to the usage method we provide.
-**Some other libraries, such as FastChat, use incorrect pooling methods that may result in undesirable effects.**